carloswbarros/4ChanDownloader/README.md

 - Newtonsoft.Json

 # TODO
+- [ ] The ability of choosing to minimize normally or to the system tray (taskbar)
 - [ ] Improve download page by adding a custom layout and download thumbnails
 - [ ] Organize the download of boards by creating a small database